KilroyHere/sudoku-saga/documentation/PROJECT.md

   - **HiddenPairsStrategy** - Identifies pairs of numbers that can only go in two cells in a unit
   - **HiddenTriplesStrategy** - Identifies three numbers that can only go in three cells in a unit
   - **HiddenQuadsStrategy** - Identifies four numbers that can only go in four cells in a unit
+  - **PointingPairsStrategy** - Identifies when a candidate appears only in one row/column within a box
+  - **BoxLineIntersectionStrategy** - Identifies when a candidate appears only in one box within a row/column
+  - **XWingStrategy** - Identifies when a candidate appears exactly twice in each of two rows/columns
+  - **SwordfishStrategy** - Identifies when a candidate appears in exactly three rows and three columns
+  - **YWingStrategy** - Identifies a pattern with a pivot cell and two wing cells sharing candidates

 ### SudokuLogger (logger.py)
 - Centralized logging system for the solving process